User Properties allow you to label your users based on preferences, behaviors or attributes unique to your app.

 Standard User Properties¶

-The user properties state is on the server, and the SDK is a pass thru agent for client state change requests.
+The user properties state is managed on Flurry with the Flurry SDK passing client state change requests.
 There are 4 groups of operations (set, add, remove, flag).

-- For (set, add), the fist parameter is a key, and the second parameter can be either a value, or a list of values.
+For (set, add), the first parameter is a key, and the second parameter can be either a value, or a list of values.

 Sets and replaces (if any exist) the value(s) for the property.